Screen Capture

 take_snapshot

 Capture the React Native component tree.
-Returns UIDs, types, testIDs, and text content.
+Compact text output for massive token savings.

 Parameters